loglabs/mltrace/README.md

 ## Quickstart

+You should have Docker installed on your machine.
 To get started, you will need to do 3 things:

-1. Set up the database
+1. Set up the database and Flask server
 2. Run some pipelines with logging
-3. Launch the server and UI
+3. Launch and UI

-### Database setup
+### Database and server setup

-We use Postgres-backed SQLAlchemy for now.
+We use Postgres-backed SQLAlchemy.
 Unfortunately the db uri is hardcoded in multiple files, which I will change at some point.

-Assuming you have Docker desktop, you can run  `docker-compose up -d` to set up the db and `docker-compose rm --stop` to take it down.
+Assuming you have Docker installed, you can run the following commands from the root directory:

-If you don't want to use `docker-compose`, you can run the first Docker command off the bat to create the Postgres
-instance:

 ```
-# create a PostgreSQL instance
-docker run --name postgres \
-    -e POSTGRES_PASSWORD=admin \
-    -e POSTGRES_USER=admin \
-    -e POSTGRES_DB=sqlalchemy \
-    -p 5432:5432 \
-    -d postgres

-# stop instance
-docker stop postgres

-# destroy instance
-docker rm postgres
+docker-compose build
+docker-compose up
 ```

+And then to tear down the containers, you can run `docker-compose down`.

 ### Run pipelines